JoseSK999/floresta-docs/src/ch04-02-utreexo-validation.md

 *Figure 4: A visual depiction of the utreexo forest.
 To prove that UTXO `4` is part of the set we provide the hash of UTXO `3` and `h1`.
 With this data we can re-compute the `h5` root, which must be identical.
 Credit: [original utreexo post](https://medium.com/interdax/utreexo-compressing-fully-validating-bitcoin-nodes-4174d95e0626).*

 In the function we get the new leaf hashes (the hashes of newly created UTXOs in the block) by calling `udata::proof_util::get_block_adds`.
 This function returns the new leaves to add to the accumulator, which exclude two cases:
-1. Created UTXOs that are provably unspendable (e.g. an OP_RETURN output).
+1. Created UTXOs that are provably unspendable (e.g. an OP_RETURN output or any output with a script larger than 10,000 bytes).
 2. Created UTXOs spent within the same block.

 Finally, we get the updated `Stump` using its `modify` method, provided the leaves to add, the leaves to remove and the proof of inclusion for the latter.
 This method both verifies the proof and generates the new accumulator.